eddielu/SoundsOfSummer/recognizer/README.md

 ## Overview
 Secret-Sounds-of-Summer processes audio clips, training itself to recognize a wide variety of different sounds.
-The algorithm dervies from the Fourier transform algorithm used by Shazam, whereby a signal is fingerprinted based on its peaks in the time **and** frequency domains.
+The algorithm dervies from the Fourier transform algorithm (originally developed by engineers from Shazam.
+See the original paper [here](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).), whereby a signal is fingerprinted based on its peaks in the time **and** frequency domains.
 The algorithm has been implemented from scratch with additional considerations, such as repetition capturing and clustering.
 These additional techniques lead to more accurate recognition of